 In addition to applications from communities affected by existing transmission assets Transpower allocates CommunityCare funding in relation to new projects.
 We are currently seeking applications for projects in communities affected by the Bunnythorpe to Haywards Conductor Replacement Project and the Clutha to Upper Waitaki Lines Project.

-The next round closes 31 July 2017, but Expressions of Interest (see below) must be submitted by 30 April 2017 to be considered.
+The next round closes 31 July 2017, but Expressions of Interest (see below) had to be submitted by 30 April 2017 to be considered.
+Any Expressions of Interest received from now on will go toward the January 2018 round.

 How to apply for funding